nvlgzr/notion2svelte/DonenessTracker.md

     - pdf
     - bookmark
     - unsupported
+- Add password-based Admin mode with links back to Notion pages
+  - MVP: security through obscurity -> type secret into the void to magically toggle
+  - Later: Add actual Auth^2, but still with no affordances
+- Choose a set of pages to release as the first version of the site, and test each one, fixing what are sure to be numerous issues, as they crop up.
+Note that this is (still) not about getting the layout and cosmetic design right.
+It's about ensuring that the functionality will work as hoped for, and also getting a feel for the sorts of future modifications I'm likely to want on this list! ↓
 - Improve support for numbered items (currently have no way to get the number shown in Notion, which means having to maintain a stateful count to show the right number which means a bit more careful thinking, architecturally.)
 - Download and embed images so that Amazon expiry timestamps don't break the site.
 - Add a Katex interpreter for `expression`s?